 2018 Farm Bill Priorities

 Lawmakers in Washington, D.C. are negotiating the 2018 Farm Bill, a massive piece of legislation that—among other things—provides structure and funding for the Supplemental Nutrition Assistance Program (SNAP), the cornerstone of our nation’s nutrition safety net.
-The deadline to pass the Farm Bill by September 30 has passed, with no bill to show for it.
-House and Senate conferees must now hash out a compromise bill that must pass both chambers—without amendments—before being sent to the President’s desk.
+House and Senate conferees are now hashing out a compromise bill that must pass both chambers—without amendments—before being sent to the President’s desk.

 Farm Bill State of Play

-After months of anticipatory community hearings, advocacy, public debate and closed-door meetings, the Farm Bill has now missed its reauthorization deadline of September 30.
+After months of anticipatory community hearings, advocacy, public debate and closed-door meetings, the Farm Bill missed its reauthorization deadline of September 30.
 On September 5, 2018, the 56-member Farm Bill Conference Committee held its first and likely only public meeting, led by Congressional agriculture principles Senators Roberts and Stabenow and Representatives Conaway and Peterson.
 All 56 members publicly expressed their desires for a speedy passage of the Farm Bill.
 However, large and important divisions affecting SNAP and millions of food insecure Americans—among other things—still remain, and must be reconciled by the Conference Committee before there can be a final vote on the Farm Bill.

 MAZON remains deeply concerned that the House’s version of the Farm Bill represents a fundamental and cruel shift in the reach and impact of SNAP, which would harm millions of Americans who are struggling to feed themselves and their families.
 It was first defeated in the House and then, a month later, narrowly passed in a 213-211 vote in June.